Skip to Content

 Brushing Your Pomeranian Puppy

-It’s essential to brush your Pomeranian puppy’s coat thoroughly before you put him in the water.
-His coat will often tangle and mat and, once his coat is saturated, it’s virtually impossible to get his hair untangled again.
+Brushing your Pomeranian puppy’s coat thoroughly before you put him in the water is essential.
+His coat will often tangle and mat and once his coat is saturated, it’s virtually impossible to get his hair untangled again.
 Brushing is also good for improving the blood flow to his hair follicles and removing dead hair.

 Preparing His Bath